 Many students make the mistake of using this opportunity to disparage their current school – you absolutely do not want to be negative in your transfer application.
 Colleges aren’t asking you to complain about your current situation; rather, they want to assess the authenticity of your desire to transfer and really discover the “why” that drives you.

 To demonstrate that the desired transfer institution is the perfect fit, it comes down to the specificity you provide and how you describe your undergraduate goals aligning with what that institution can provide.
 Are there specific programs, classes, study abroad opportunities, research, or professors that are intriguing to you?
 How would you maximize your potential at the new school, which wouldn’t be achievable at your current school?
 Vagueness will not convince a college that you are a prime transfer candidate.
-Be specific!

 12. How do I order my Activities List on the Common App?